 An example of a decision tree is shown in Figure 4.4.
 This decision tree can be used for guessing New Zealand birds.
 In the Twenty Questions game, this may have been preceded by a set of eight questions and answers as follows: 'Is it an animal?'
 [Yes], 'Is it a mammal?'
 [No] 'Is it a bird?'
-[Yes], 'Is it a Northern Hemisphere bird?'
+[Yes], 'Is it an Northern Hemisphere bird?'
 [No], 'Is it an African or South American bird?'
-[No], 'Is it an Australasian bird?'
-[Yes], 'Is it an Australian bird?'
+[No], 'Is it an Australian bird?'
 [No], 'Is it a New Zealand bird?'
 [Yes].
 The decision tree asks a further four questions to guess between the eight New Zealand birds listed at the bottom of the tree.